prestodb/tempto/README.md

 Test require immutable table nation to be created and loaded before query execution (see tables key).

 It is possible to have more than one query in `*.sql` file.
-To do that separate queries using semicolon.
+To do that separate queries using semicolon and put in separate lines.

 E.g
 ```